ratatui/ratatui-website/src/concepts/rendering-under-the-hood.md

-# How does Ratatui work?
+# How does Ratatui work under the hood?

 You may have read in previous sections that Ratatui is a immediate mode rendering library.
 But what does that really mean?
 And how is it implemented?
 In this section, we will discuss how Ratatui